 The Board of Directors does not have a policy with respect to the separation of the offices of Chairman of the Board and Chief Executive Officer.
 The Board of Directors believes that it is in the best interests of the Company for the Board of Directors to make a determination on this matter when it elects a new Chief Executive Officer or Chairman.
-The Board of Directors has determined that, currently, the most effective leadership structure is to have a separate Chairman of the Board, a position held by Mr. Battle since 2002, and Chief Executive Officer, a position held by Mr. Greene since 2007, as it provides us the best access to the judgments and experience of both individuals while providing a mechanism for the Board's independent oversight of management.
-As a result, the Chairman presides over the meetings of the Board of Directors and the stockholders, and the Chief Executive Officer is allowed more time to focus energies on the management of the Company's business.
+The Board of Directors has determined that, currently, the most effective leadership structure is to have a separate Chairman of the Board, a position held by Mr. Battle since 2002, and Chief Executive Officer, a position held by Mr. Greene since 2007, as it provides us the best access to the judgments and experience of both individuals while providing a mechanism for the Board of Directors and the stockholders, and the Chief Executive Officer is allowed more time to focus energies on the management of the Company's business.